 - People who may have been exposed to the coronavirus are asked to isolate themselves for two weeks to make certain they do not develop symptoms of COVID-19 and do not put others at risk.
 If they then develop symptoms during isolation, see: “people with COVID-19 symptoms.”

-- People with no symptoms but have a positive test (nasal or oral swab) must stay in isolation for either 10 days or until they have two negative tests at least 24 hours apart.
+- People with no symptoms but who have a positive test (nasal or oral swab) must stay in isolation for either 10 days or until they have two negative tests at least 24 hours apart.

 - VIRUS SURVIVAL OUTSIDE HOST: The virus may survive from hours to three days outside the host.
 A recent study showed the following survival durations: Cardboard: up to 24 hours, plastic and stainless steel: up to 2-3 days, copper: up to 4 hours.
 (Study by the National Institute of Allergy and Infectious Diseases, the Centers of Disease Control and Prevention, UCLA and Princeton University.
 Letter in NEJM) Whether or not finding virus outside a person’s body on a surface means that virus can infect someone is still under investigation.

 - “APPROVED” CLEANING PRODUCT LIST: Cleaning with bleach solutions or other products approved by the EPA for coronavirus can be found at EPA SARS-Cov-2 Disinfectant List

 - TOTAL CASES WORLDWIDE: There are over 25,000,000 cases (people who test positive for SARS-CoV-2) diagnosed worldwide.
 Most countries of the world are now affected.
 See Updated list of affected countries.